 1 tsp pure vanilla extract

-optional pure stevia, raw honey (nonvegan) or maple syrup to sweeten as desired
+optional Lakanto monkfruit, pure stevia, raw honey (nonvegan) or maple syrup, adjusted to taste

 optional toppings: nuts or seeds, nut butter, raw cacao nibs, unsweetened toasted coconut flakes, bee pollen, maple syrup, nondairy milk

-*Notes: Each packet Crushed Tonic contains 10g marine collagen, 1 billion units probiotics, 1,000 mcg biotin and approximately 2g turmeric powder.
-Another option is to use 2 scoops collagen peptides of choice plus 1 to 2 tsp of turmeric powder.
+*Note: Each packet Crushed Tonic contains 10g marine collagen, 1 billion units probiotics, 1,000 mcg biotin and approximately 2g turmeric powder.
+Another option is to use 2 Tbsp collagen plus 1 to 2 tsp of turmeric powder.
 For a vegan option, omit the collagen and just add turmeric powder.
 Note that the black pepper enhances the bioavailability of curcumin, the active anti-inflammatory compound in turmeric.

 Put a medium saucepan over medium heat.